 Islamic Law of Business Organization: Partnerships

-Issues In The Concept of Limited Liability In Islamic Law
+Issues Involved In The Concept of Limited Liability In Islamic Law

-- Whether the Islamic law recognizes the concept of limited liability?
+- Whether Islamic law recognizes the concept of limited liability?

 - Is there any relation between separate legal personality and limited liability?

-- Whether the example of Waqf given by the proponent proves that the concept of limited liability is really exist?
+- Whether the example of Waqf given by the proponent proves that the concept of limited liability exists?

 - Whether the example of bait ul Mall also proves the limited liability concept?